chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 **Note:** Please make sure that Chaos Mesh is already installed on your local.

-1. Get the required images as listed below

-    - pingcap/e2e-helper:latest
-    - nginx:latest
-    ```

-2. Build e2e-helper docker images by executing:
+1. Build e2e-helper docker images by executing:

 ```shell
 DOCKER_REGISTRY="" make image-e2e-helper
 ```

-3. Load this docker image to all nodes in the cluster by executing:
+2. Load this docker image to all nodes in the cluster by executing:
-:

 ```shell
 minikube cache add pingcap/e2e-helper:latest